zane-ops/zane-ops/CONTRIBUTING.md

    (for example when you create an app in the GUI), the generated domains will be available at `<service-name-project-name>.zaneops.local`.

-    1. On a Mac, list all your network services :
+    1. On Linux, you add localhost to the nameservers in `/etc/resolv.conf` :

        ```shell
+       echo "nameserver 127.0.0.1" >> /etc/resolv.conf
+       ```

+    2. On a Mac, list all your network services :

+        ```shell
         sudo networksetup -listallnetworkservices
         ```

-    2. You will probably see `Wi-Fi` appear in the list of services, if you are connected to it, you can add `127.0.0.1` the list of dns servers :
+    3. You will probably see `Wi-Fi` appear in the list of services, if you are connected to it, you can add `127.0.0.1` the list of dns servers :

        ```shell